voldien/hpm/README.md

 Where it can be done either automatically or manually.

 ## Installation
-The software can be easily installed with invoking the following command.
+The software can be easily installed with invoking the following commands.
 ```bash
 mkdir build && cd build
 cmake ..